holohub

 Holohub provides a default development container that can be used to build and run applications.
 However several applications and operator requires specific dependencies that are not available in the default development container and are provided by specific docker files.
 Please refer to the README of each application or operator for more information.

-Run the following command to build the default development container.
+Run the following command to build the development container for a given project.
 The build may take a few minutes.

 Check to verify that the image is created: